titaniummachine1/Medbot/README.md

 Start TF2, inject LMAOBox (not beta build), and go into a map.

-Go to the Lua tab in the menu and load "Lmaobot.lua"
+Go to the Lua tab in the menu and load "MedBot.lua"

 Enjoy NavBot on LMAOBox!